gakengabinatsume/DevOps2023/Docker.md

 Please note that these are just a few examples, and there are many more commands available for Docker and Docker Swarm.
 You can refer to the official documentation [here](https://docs.docker.com/engine/reference/commandline/cli/) .

+**Exemple:**

+1. We can create an image from a docker file and index.html

+`cd Docker\ project/`

+`docker build -t gabimiron96/gakengabinatsume .`

+2. Then push it into DockerHub so that others will be able to pull it

+`docker push gabimiron96/gakengabinatsume:latest`

+`docker pull gabimiron96/gakengabinatsume:latest`

+3. With the same docker file we can create a different image by changing the index.html file and push it as well

+`docker build -t gabimiron96/gakengabinatsume:Beta .`

+`docker push gabimiron96/gakengabinatsume:Beta`